Many-body critical Casimir interactions in colloidal suspensions: Conclusions

 \section{Conclusions}

 We presented a highly efficient cluster MC algorithm for the simulation of colloids immersed in a binary liquid, based on the geometric cluster algorithm by Heringa and Bl{\"o}te \cite{HeringaBl98}.
 The algorithm suppresses the effects of critical slowing-down near criticality at least at sufficiently low particle densities.
 It can be extended to contain additional interactions between the particles, such as electrostatic forces as present in experiments.
-We used this algorithm to calculate the critical two-particle Casimir potential $\Fres_2(r)$ over a range in the distance $r$ that governs four orders of magnitude in the according conformal invariant scaling variable $\kappa$.
-As a surprising result we found a strong dependency on whether the medium order parameter is conserved and zero, or is allowed to fluctuate.
-In the latter case our MC results are in perfect agreement with the predictions for the critical Casimir interaction potential scaling function $\Fsc^{\ord\ord}(\kappa)$ between two particles with open boundaries, while in the former case the simulation agrees excellently with the scaling function $\Fsc^{\uparrow\uparrow}(\kappa)$ predicted for equal symmetry-breaking boundary conditions \cite{BurkhardtEisenriegler95}.
-The deviating behavior can be understood as a finite-size effect and is related to the strong polarization of the medium in periodic systems at criticality.
-We could show that this effect can be suppressed using a fixed magnetization $M=0$.
-The inevitable domain structure could be controlled by simulating rectangular systems with an aspect ratio $\rho=1/2$.
+We used this algorithm to calculate the critical two-particle Casimir potential $\Fres_2(\vec r)$ over a range in the distance $\vec r$ that governs four orders of magnitude in the according conformal invariant scaling variable $\kappa$.
+We found a strong dependency on whether the symmetry of the medium order parameter is conserved or broken.
+In the latter case our MC results differ from the expected scaling function $\Fsc^{\uparrow\uparrow}$, and instead deviates towards the scaling function for open boundaries with growing particle volume fraction $\varrho$.
+In the former case the simulation agrees excellently with the scaling function $\Fsc^{\uparrow\uparrow}(\kappa)$ predicted for equal symmetry-breaking boundary conditions \cite{BurkhardtEisenriegler95}.
+The deviating behavior can be understood as a finite-size effect and is related to the strong polarization of the medium in periodic systems, which shifts the system away from criticality.
+We could show that this effect can be suppressed by either using a fixed magnetization $M=0$ or inserting the same amount of particles with opposite surface preferences.
+The inevitable domain structure could be controlled by simulating rectangular systems with an aspect ratio $1/2$.